elixir-lsp/elixir-ls/README.md

 - macros
 - modules
 - variables
-- struct fields (if the struct type is explicitely stated or can be infered from variable binding)
+- struct fields (only if the struct type is explicitly stated or can be inferred from the variable binding)
 - atom map keys (if map keys can be infered from variable binding)
-- attrubutes
+- attributes
 - types (in typespecs)
 - behaviour callbacks (inside the body of implementing module)
 - protocol functions (inside the body of implementing module)